xpan1c/node-2-db/README.md

 ### 07 - Prisma

 Prisma is a modern database toolkit that simplifies database access for Node.js and TypeScript applications.
 This module will guide you through setting up Prisma, defining your data models, and performing database operations using Prisma’s intuitive API.

+### 08 - Database Design

+Database design is a critical aspect of building efficient and scalable databases.
+This module will cover the importance of Entity-Relationship Diagrams (ERDs) in clarifying requirements, improving communication, identifying issues early, and simplifying maintenance.
+You will design a database schema with additional tables and learn how to use tools like dbdiagram.io for database design.

 ## Learning Objectives